Flat Feet & High Arches

 Make sure to take your child’s shoes along to the appointment with your foot specialist, so the expert can inspect the pattern of the shoe.
 Teenagers who still have level feet and complain of pain should also be assessed by a professional.

-What Are Treatment Options for Flat Feet?
+What Are Treatment Options For Flat Feet?

 Treatment for flat feet may include stretching exercises to stretch the rear area of the foot.
 Your specialist may also suggest installing shoe embeds called “Orthotics.”
 Orthotics are custom-molded arches made of composite materials that help provide support and ease the pain in your foot.